-The Department of Psychology offers a major in psychology (and a minor, starting Fall 2014) and the opportunity for students to study adult development and aging through an interdisciplinary minor in gerontology.
+The Department of Psychology offers a major and minor in psychology and the opportunity for students to study adult development and aging through an interdisciplinary minor in gerontology.

 The psychology major is designed to

 give the student a well-rounded preparation for further study in this field.
 In

 addition to general requirements, the program requires the student to study a

 distribution of courses in various areas of the field.
 Finally, the student

 must select one area of psychology to pursue in depth.

 The gerontology minor requires 18

 credits distributed over a number of departments.
 In addition to a set of core